 If your EVAR surgery is thought to be technically straightforward, it is likely to be done under local anaesthetic, which will be injected into the skin in your groin to numb the area where the stents will be inserted.
-Sometimes other regional anaesthetic techniques can be used (see Your spinal anaesthetic: rcoa.ac.uk/patientinfo/your-spinal-anaesthetic and Epidural anaesthesia during and after surgery: rcoa.ac.uk/patientinfo/your-spinal-anaesthetic and Epidural anaesthesia during and after surgery: rcoa.ac.uk/patientinfo/epidural-anaesthesia).
+Sometimes other regional anaesthetic techniques (spinals: rcoa.ac.uk/patientinfo/your-spinal-anaesthetic and epidurals: rcoa.ac.uk/patientinfo/your-spinal-anaesthetic and epidurals: rcoa.ac.uk/patientinfo/epidural-anaesthesia) can be used.
 You will be required to lie flat for one to two hours.
 You will be awake and may be offered sedation to help you relax.